rathsf/audio-sample-sort/README.md

 Use an audio analysis library to analyze audio sample folder and sort by similarities/differences

 Choose an Audio Analysis Library:
 Select an audio analysis library or tool that can extract features from audio files.
-One popular library is LibROSA for Python, which can be used to extract audio features.
+Using LibROSA as test case.

 Install Required Packages:
 Install the necessary packages.
-For LibROSA, you can install it using: pip install librosa
+For LibROSA, pip install it using: pip install librosa

 Feature Extraction: